brilliant-ember/Machine_learning_notes/advanced_TF_specialization/my_notes/course3_advanced_computer_vision.md

 ![](screenshots/2022-01-02-11-03-02.png)

-Using 1D convolution with stride of becomes an easy way to reduce the dimensionality of our tensor since the only thing that changes is the number of filters
+Using 1D convolution with stride of becomes an easy way to reduce the dimensionality of our tensor since the only thing that changes is the number of filters.
+So 1D conv can act as a Flatten layer that can filter any arbitrary pixel size into 1x1xnum_filters, thereby it can be used to create networks that can accept input of any size! similar to how the FCN research paper made a network that can accept any image dimensions.
 ![](screenshots/2022-01-02-13-41-25.png)

 We can reduce the dimensionality from 64 to 32 as we see here (done in the camvid reduced dataset)